Home

 AI is an ever-shifting resource, and so there are a few additional resources that I would recommend if you want to stay on top of it.

-The first, is my own YouTube channel, The Nerdy Novelist (a personal project, not associated with Kindlepreneur) where I provide almost daily videos about the goings on in AI.
+The first is my own YouTube channel, The Nerdy Novelist (a personal project, not associated with Kindlepreneur), where I regularly cover what’s happening with AI for authors.

 The second is my membership, Story Hackers, where you can learn everything you need to know not just about writing with AI, but a more well-rounded overview of how to publish a book and the basic principles of good storytelling.